-This is because the shorter moving average is more sensitive than a longer moving average as it reacts faster to more recent price changes.
+This is because the shorter moving average is more sensitive than a longer moving average.
+It reacts faster to more recent price changes.

 How to use the golden cross

-1. The golden cross is a good indicator to use to buy stocks
+1. The golden cross is a good buy indicator

 The golden cross is a great indicator to help you decide when to buy.
 Once you have done your research and decided to buy a company you can use a golden cross to help time your purchase.

-This is also helpful as a golden cross draws the attention of other investors and thus give you an immediate profit (and higher trading volume) as other investors are also buying.
+The golden cross draws the attention of other investors and thus give you and higher trading volume, and possibly a fast profit, as other investors are also buying.

 2. Better for large companies